Pilates and Active Glutes

 “As far as being a female trainer in the golf fitness world, what’s interesting about the club is that it’s not like it has hindered me.
 People are very accepting,” Eshetu said.
 “It’s created a fun dynamic to see the differences and see how pilates and women pre workouts have helped people in their golf game.”

-She trains men and women of all ages, but most of her clients are male.
+She trains men and women of all ages, but most of her clients are male, learn more here how the boosters help them to improve their training.
 She’s worked with golfers ages 14-75.

 “I train more men than women, which is unusual for pilates in general,” Eshetu said.
 “I love it.
 That’s one of my focuses.
 People have the misconception that pilates is for women.
 It was created by a man for men.
 It’s fun when you get men in, because they’re so surprised at how tough it is from even the most basic movements.
 They’re the most shocked.
 In general, women seem to intuitively realize it’s going to be tough.”